Complete Guide to Streaming TV Providers 2020

 Ready to cut the cord and jump into streaming TV?
 Let the editorial team at CableTV.com help you find the right streaming TV for you.

 What is streaming TV and how does it work?

 Streaming TV is TV delivered over the internet and not through a traditional antenna, cable, or satellite connection.
 To stream TV, you’ll need a reliable internet plan that has download speeds of at least 25 Mbps, so you can stream on multiple devices.

 If you’re using your cell phone or satellite internet to stream, you’ll also want to watch out for lower data caps.
 Streaming video can gobble up gigs, and extra data can cost an arm and a leg.

-All of that’s great news for TV consumers, in both choice and price.
+The rise of the stream is great news for TV consumers, in both choice and price.
 Streaming TV is a great option for viewers who know exactly what they want and how much they want to pay for it (spoiler: the answer is universally “less”).

 - Disney+ / Hulu / ESPN+ bundle—$12.99/mo. for on-demand and live shows

 - AT&T WatchTV—$15/mo. for 35+ cable channels